ashes999/SnapDragon/README.md

 - Copy the binaries somewhere accessible to the shell.
 - Run `snap create` to create a new project.
 - From the project directory, run `snap build <platform>`.
 Platforms are `web` (HTML5), `desktop` (builds Linux or Windows, whatever you're running on), and `android`.
+- Look in the `dist` folder for the final binaries.

 **Note:** For Android development, you first have to run `snap setup` and specify where the Android SDK is.